Black Light Ink Tattoo Pictures, Health, & Designs

 Blacklight Flourescent Tattoos

 I find these tattoos hot!
 It's like two tattoos in one if you get the UV ink around and through a regular tattoo.
 You have your daytime tattoo and your clubbin' night tattoo.
-But, many people just don't dig the UV light.
+However, many people just don't dig the UV light.

-Many first time tattoos are UV tattoos because they are nearly invisible during the day, if you decide that tattoos just aren't for you, you really don't have much to look at unless you're under black light.
+Many first time tattoos are UV tattoos because they are nearly invisible during the day.
+If you decide that tattoos just aren't for you, you really don't have much to look at unless you're under black light.

 Because it can be harder to tattoo a UV ink tattoo, you may be lucky enough to have an artist who specializes in this particular tattoo style.